onyekachii/onyekachii/README.md

 - 👋 Hi, just call me Kachi
-- 👀 I’m am Graduate Geologist transiting into a Career as a Software Engineer.
+- 👀 I’m am Graduate Geologist diving heads-on into the Tech World.
 - 🌱 I’m currently learning Web development.
 Self-taught.
-- 👨🏿‍💻 I speak JavaScript.
+- 👨🏿‍💻 { myTechStack: [HTML, CSS, Bootstrap, jQuery, JavaScript, React]. }
-- ⚙️ Currently working on a Food Vendor App, Aimee at developing my Frontend Skills using React Framework.
+- ⚙️ Open to Learning and Collaboration.

 <!---
 onyekachii/onyekachii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.